JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Wireless LAN - Autonomous Access Points, Controller-based APs.md

 # Autonomous Access Points (Standalone APs)
 - What?
 	- Autonomous APs are the standalone devices that function independently.
 Each AP has its own configuration interface and operates as a self-contained unit.
 This means that every AP needs to be configured individually

 - Why?
 	- Simpler Networks:
 		- Ideal for small or medium-sized networks where the number of APs is limited and manual configuration is feasible

 	- Local Configuration:
 		- Each AP is configured separately, which gives network administrators direct control over each device

 - How?
-	- They broadcast a single SSID (Service Set Identifier) and handle
+	- They broadcast a single SSID (Service Set Identifier) and handle authentication, encryption, and traffic forwarding locally

+	- They can support multiple SSIDs and VLANs

+# Controller-based Access Points (Controller-)